MehdiRaash/what-How-is-Web-Worker/README.md

 "Web worker" is an option to not just stand on the main thread, so it's all about performance every where in computing devices, also in web browsers.

-## What is Web Worker and what it brings?
+## What is Web Worker and what it brings up?

 Web Workers is a simple means for web content to run scripts in background threads,( another thread ).
 Let's call that thread **the worker thread** , the worker thread can perform tasks without interfering with the user interface tasks which runs on main thread.